Arnau Puigmal: Early career

 Born in Barcelona, Catalonia, Puigmal joined RCD Espanyol's youth setup in 2010, from Penya Blaugrana Sant Cugat del Vallès.
-In May 2017, after impressing with the Cadete A squad, he signed a contract with Manchester United.
+In May 2017, after impressing with the Cadet A squad, he signed a contract with Manchester United.

 Manchester United

 Puigmal arrived at United in the 2017 summer, and played for the under-18s before signing his first professional contract on 12 January 2018.
 He was promoted to the under-23s in 2019, and played his first senior match with the side on 1 October of that year, as he started as a right back in a 1–0 away win over Lincoln City, for the season's EFL Trophy.

 Puigmal scored his first senior goal on 9 September 2020, netting the second in a 6–0 away success over Salford City.
 The following 4 June, he was one of the eight players released by the club as his contract was due to expire.